wttech/Crownpeak-DQM-Sitecore-Connector/readme.md

 Learn more about the detailed features of the product and why the world’s top brands rely on the leading SaaS solution for digital governance, [Crownpeak DQM](https://www.crownpeak.com/products/digital-quality-management/).

-The Crownpeak DQM Sitecore Connector has been developed by [Cognifide](http://www.cognifide.com/), a WPP digital technology consultancy.
-Cognifide is a Sitecore Platinum Implementation Partner and the creators of the Sitecore Experience Accelerator (SXA).
+The Crownpeak DQM Sitecore Connector has been developed by [Wunderman Thompson Technology](https://www.wundermanthompson.com/service/technology) (formerly Cognifide).

 ## Requirements